shazChaudhry/docker-swarm-mode/README.md

   docker node ls
   ```

 Due to permission issues on Alpine based EC2 instances created above, Jenkins in this stack is unable to run sibling containers and the following command fails to set appropriate permission: `sudo setfacl -m u:1000:rw /var/run/docker.sock`.

 A workround is `sudo chmod 666 /var/run/docker.sock` on all nodes

 Clone this repo and change directory by following these commands
 ```
-  alias git='docker run -it --rm --name git -v $PWD:/git -w /git indiehosters/git git' git version git clone https://github.com/shazChaudhry/docker-swam-mode.git sudo chown -R $USER ci-stack cd ci-stack
+  alias git='docker run -it --rm --name git -v $PWD:/git -w /git indiehosters/git git' git version git clone https://github.com/shazChaudhry/docker-swam-mode.git sudo chown -R $USER docker-swam-mode cd docker-swam-mode
   ```

-Start the visualizer by running `docker stack deploy -c docker-compose.visualizer.yml visualizer`
+Start the visualizer by running:
+- `docker stack deploy -c docker-compose.visualizer.yml visualizer`

 In a Docker swarm mode, only a single Compose file is accepted.
 If your configuration is split between multiple Compose files, e.g. a base configuration and environment-specific overrides, you can combine these by passing them to docker-compose config with the -f option and redirecting the merged output into a new file.
 ```